-In the event a tornado warning is issued for areas in which a school is located, the principal or his or her designee at that school should take all actions necessary to promote safety of students as outlined in each school's safety plan.
-If a tornado warning is in effect, students may not be released pursuant to regular transportation plans; however, students may be released during a tornado warning to students' parents/guardians, provided said parents/guardians come to the school and assume custody of their child.
+In the event a tornado warning is issued for areas in which a school is located, the principal or his or her designee should take all actions necessary to promote student safety as outlined in each school's safety plan.
+If a tornado warning is in effect, students may not be released pursuant to regular transportation plans.
+If conditions permit, students may be released during a tornado warning to parent/guardian, provided said parent/guardian reports to the school and assumes custody of their child.